Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 Here's a summary of how to instantiate the two kinds of dependencies under

-and Bzlmod. module_deps
+WORKSPACE and Bzlmod. module_deps and nonmodule_deps are placeholders for

 whatever macro names you choose for your project.

-Mode | Module dependencies | Non-module dependencies |
+| Mode | Module dependencies | Non-module dependencies |

 WORKSPACE |